 Safety first, before torrenting

-As a disclaimer, we don’t encourage people to share and download files illegally.
-However, we’re against censorship and we promote the freedom to use the internet.
-The fact that torrent sites are a media of sharing helpful information that is free for all is what we’re standing up for.
+As a disclaimer, I don’t encourage people to share and download files illegally.
+However, I’m against censorship and I promote the freedom to use the internet.
+And everyone should be able to access KickAss Torrent sites.
+The fact that torrent sites are a media of sharing helpful information that is free for all is what I’m standing up for.
 Additionally, not all files are violating the copyright law.

-Before you go to these websites and start downloading anything, we highly suggest that you use a VPN to protect your identity and hide your activities from your internet service provider (ISP).
-If you want to know more about how you can protect yourself while torrenting, click the links below to read the articles on the following topics:
+Before you go to these websites and start downloading anything, I highly suggest that you use a VPN to protect your identity and hide your activities from your internet service provider (ISP).
+Especially if you need to travel to the United States or Germany.
+And if you want to know more about how you can protect yourself while torrenting, click the links below to read the articles on the following topics: